ToshioCP/Gtk4-tutorial/gfm/sec14.md

 ~~~

 So, the floating reference is converted into an ordinary reference.
-That is to say, floating reference is deleted, and reference count turns to one.
+That is to say, floating reference is removed, and the normal reference count is one.
 Thanks to this, the caller doesn't need to decrease tv's reference count.
 If an Object\_A is not a descendant of GInitiallyUnowned, the program is like this: